YouTube video for this section is still under creation. Please be patient ^^

 Current main message is: One of Nikola Tesla's main inventions is the alternating current (AC) electrical system, which includes the AC motor and transformer.
 This system revolutionized the way electricity is generated and transmitted, enabling long-distance power distribution and laying the foundation for the modern electrical grid.

-The HistorySlot has been discused above.
-But to put it simply, it wraps each message in the history.
+it simply, it wraps each message in the history.

-This means that the history is not a list of Message but a list of slots (makes sense?).
+This means that the history is not a list of Message but

 Each slot has one or more message.
 In our case, we have 3.
-The first one is the main message and is the one presented to the LLM during inference
+The first one is the main message and is

 and the other 2 are alternate messages.